Landship: Siege towers

 The Helepolis was the largest of the siege towers.

 Siege towers were ancient forms of superheavy ground vehicles and siege engines that grew in prominence during the ancient world right up to the Renaissance.
 They required dozens of men or beasts of burden to move their bulk.
 They were exceptionally tall, had multiple decks, staircases and ladders, and some were armed internally with emplaced weapons such as ballistas, catapults or onagers and cannons.
 The largest of them all was the ancient Helepolis, a superheavy siege tower from ancient Greece that was 40 meters tall, 20 meters wide, 160 tons in weight and required a crew of 3,400 men.
 By definition, siege towers were effectively the medieval equivalent of a ground-based attack transport troopship.

 Armoured trains

 Even though they are technically a conglomeration of individual vehicles, armoured trains are often the closest one would get to a modern landship design.
 Armoured trains are often extraordinarily fast for their size and commonly measure over a hundred meters long carrying hundreds of passengers.
 Likewise, armoured trains are incredibly variable and often used as a mobile headquarters on rails.
 They are powerful enough to mount naval weapons, with many railroad guns being comparable to actual naval calibers.
-Likewise, like ships, the majority of armoured trains were often christened with a name.
+Like ships, the majority of armoured trains were often christened with a name.
 Currently, the only country utilizing armoured trains in the modern era is Russia, where it is used more akin to a land-base landing ship on rails as of December 2023.